KongNan/PAGE/README.md

 # PAGE: Python GUI Generator
 ## This repo is for demonstration purposes only

-PAGE is a drag-and-drop GUI generator for Python and Tkinter which generates Python modules that display a relatively simple GUI constructed from Tk and ttk widget sets using the Place Geometry Manager.
+PAGE is a **drag-and-drop GUI** generator for Python and Tkinter which generates Python modules that display a relatively simple GUI constructed from Tk and ttk widget sets using the Place Geometry Manager.

-PAGE is a cross-platform tool running on any OS which has a current version of Python installed.
-PAGE output requires only Python Tkinter and runs on Linux, Unix, Windows, OS X, and even Rasperian.
+PAGE is a **cross-platform** tool running on any OS which has a current version of Python installed.
+PAGE output **requires only Python** Tkinter and runs on Linux, Unix, Windows, OS X, and even Rasperian.

-Version 7 is a major release employing a simplified code generation scheme while supporting multiple toplevel GUI's.
+**Version 7** is a major release employing a simplified code generation scheme while supporting **multiple toplevel GUI's**.
 Version 7 also drops Python 2 support.

 ![image](https://user-images.githubusercontent.com/5051591/170823656-615e615b-2dcd-4281-899d-788ece9378e6.png)

 # Features

-- Drag-and-drop GUI generator for Python.
+- **Drag-and-drop GUI** generator for Python.
-- PAGE is cross-platform running wherever Python is installed.
+- PAGE is **cross-platform** running wherever Python is installed.
-- Generated Python only requires Python to run.
+- Generated Python **only requires Python** to run.
-- Extensive documentation, tutorial, and examples.
+- **Extensive doc**umentation, tutorial, and examples.
-- Supports most tk and many ttk widgets.
+- Supports most tk and **many ttk widgets**.
-- Cut-Copy-Paste operations.
+- **Cut-Copy-Paste** operations.
-- Graphical editors for menus, notebooks, and panedwindows.
+- **Graphical editors** for menus, notebooks, and panedwindows.
-- Graphical editor for bindings.
+- Graphical editor for **bindings**.
-- utf-8 support in GUI
+- **utf-8 support** in GUI

 ------------